 Joyce married William Barrington-Coupe, a British record producer in 1956.
 Barrie, as he was known, seems to have been determind to make Joyce a star and set about this huge undertaking by arranging many concerts and recitals for her around the UK.
 Joyce achieved some success but increasingly taught the piano and was eventually diagnosed with cancer so stopped playing altogether.
 It was during this time that Barrie decided to revive his wife’s career by making her into a recording artist of note.
 Over 100 Hatto recordings surfaced, many to great critical acclaim.

 Over time, suspicion arose about the authenticity of the recordings and it transpired that Barrie had used sections of various other celebrated pianist’s recordings and pieced them together; a very clever strategy but not one that would stand the test of time.
 Barrie maintained Joyce never knew about his endeavours, but many believe she was well aware of what was going on.
-Joyce succumbed to cancer in 2006 and received a glowing obituary in the Guardian.
+Joyce succumbed to cancer in 2006.

 Most artists would be mortified by such deception.
 Music is a hazardous career choice; disappointments are rife and a thick skin is very necessary.
 Hopes and aspirations sometimes blur the lines between dreams and reality.
 Hatto’s husband may have stooped to a new low in his fraudulent behaviour, but he did so to please his wife in the hope that he may finally make her happy.
 Success in this profession frequently depends merely on a lucky break; there are copious wonderful musicians who enjoy limited or little popularity.

 Hatto has certainly entered the history books, although unfortunately for the wrong reasons; her career may eventually be known as the greatest hoax in classical music.